KJURKOWSKIHCS/cs171-final_project/README.md

 Each camp is a rectangle that is attached to camp data (along with location, name, and other various information).
 The standard enter update exit d3 pattern is used.
 On a mouseover, a tool tip showing base info shows up, as well as a glow to make it clear which camp is being hovered over.
 Rectangles can be clicked to bring up modal popups which contain images and more information about the camps and their events.
 Auschwitz especially, which is the larger rectangle, has specialized information about its captives, including ethnicity and origin info.

+# Custom Visualization - Path Tracking Interactive Map

+Our main visualization consists of the interactive map, which is the main view of the project.
+Here the user can explore the various paths of the survivors and victims, and see how their life journey progressed and was altered because of the Holocaust.
+In turn, a user can see the opening of concentration camps, and view the deaths of the Holocaust as the years progress.
+Each symbol on the map is interactive and provides more data, with a special focus on Auschwitz having its own interactive visualizations inside the camp modal.

+# Custom Visualization – Auschwitz by Ethnicities

+This visualization is located inside the Auschwitz modal on click of the Auschwitz concentration camp.
+It aims to show in a stacked bar chart the various ethnicities of people who came into Auschwitz, and the grim fact of how many of them died in comparison.

+# Custom Visualization – Auschwitz by Arrivals

+This visualization is also located inside the Auschwitz modal on click of the Auschwitz concentration camp.
+The goal of this visualization is to show the arrivals of various ethnic groups by month to Auschwitz, split up into the early and later stages of the Auschwitz camp, where a spike in arrivals deliminates these stages.

 # Custom Visualization – Death Toll Collector